Yessongs

 Yessongs is the first live album by the English progressive rock band Yes, released as a triple album in May 1973 on Atlantic Records.
 After completing their Close to the Edge Tour in April 1973, the band selected live recordings between February and December 1972 on their tours supporting Fragile (1971) and Close to the Edge (1972) for a live album release.
 They were then edited and remixed with their producer and live sound mixer Eddy Offord.
-Three tracks feature original Yes drummer Bill Bruford while the remaining tracks feature his replacement, Alan White.
+Two tracks feature original Yes drummer Bill Bruford, with the remainder of the drumming being performed by his replacement, Alan White.

-Yessongs received a mostly positive reception from music critics, though much of its criticism was directed at its sound quality.
-However, the album was a commercial success for the band, reaching number 7 on the UK Albums Chart and number 12 on the US Billboard 200.
+Yessongs received a mostly positive reception from music critics, though much criticism was directed at its sound quality.
+The album was a commercial success for the band, reaching number 7 on the UK Albums Chart and number 12 on the US Billboard 200.
 In 1998, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over one million copies in the United States.
 In 2015, recordings of seven shows from late 1972, including ones that were used in the original album, were released in their entirety as Progeny: Seven Shows from Seventy-Two.